 ❌ Wasps and Hornets

-Though many species of wasp and a hornet are beefy enough that they might be appealing sources of protein these swarming insects pack a ferocious punch, and significant social defensive responses that can make trying to collect enough of them to make a meal an extremely painful or even suicidal endeavor.
+Though many species of wasp and a hornet are beefy enough that they might be appealing sources of protein these swarming insects pack a ferocious punch, and significant social defensive responses that can make trying to collect enough of them to make a meal an extremely painful endeavor.

 Even if you do manage to gather enough of them to make the struggle worthwhile, they still require copious cleaning to remove the wings and their venom sacs.
 Tough to do when you are covered in welts!